Planning and Priorities

 Catalytic Entrepreneurial Leadership

-H3S will seek creative solutions to problems, leading from the front, rather than reacting after the fact.
-We will act as the convener, catalyst, and broker for innovative methods and partnerships that serve our clients and the community
+H3S will seek creative solutions to problems, leading from the front, rather than reacting.
+We will act as the convener, catalyst, and broker for innovative methods and partnerships that serve our clients and the community.

 Our work should strive to remove barriers and ensure equitable access to services for populations throughout the county.
 This may mean working to overcome barriers that derive from income inequities, language or cultural barriers, or the urban/rural divide – in all cases; we must ensure that our services are open and accessible to all.